 Regardless of whether you have 5 years of experience in the world of business or are just getting started, make sure you are following the

-Select the effective communication channel.
+1. Select an effective communication channel

 There are several ways you can contact someone.
 Make sure you are using the appropriate channel.
 For example, never present any contradiction or argument through email or social media.